 Esposito recently wrapped production on director Claude Lalonde’s The Gift, opposite Sir Patrick Stewart and Katie Holmes.

-Esposito’s memorable performances can be seen in films such as Rabbit Hole, The Usual Suspects, Smoke, The Last Holiday and Spike Lee’s films Do the Right Thing, Mo’ Better Blues, School Daze and Malcolm X. Esposito’s other film credits include Poker Night, Alex Cross, SherryBaby, Ali, Nothing to Lose, Waiting to Exhale, Bob Roberts, King of New York and Cotton Club.
+Esposito’s most memorable performances can be seen in films such as Rabbit Hole, The Usual Suspects, Smoke, The Last Holiday, and Spike Lee’s films Do the Right Thing, Mo’ Better Blues, School Daze, and Malcolm X. Esposito’s other film credits include The Jungle Book, Money Monster, Poker Night, Alex Cross, SherryBaby, Ali, Nothing to Lose, Waiting to Exhale, Bob Roberts, King of New York, and Cotton Club.
 In 1995, Esposito was nominated for an Independent Spirit Award for his work in Fresh.

-Giancarlo's notable roles extend to Broadway as well.
-In 2012, he starred in Atlantic Theatre Company’s world premiere of Storefront Church, which was the final installment of the trilogy Church & State.
-Esposito won two Obie Awards for Zooman and The Sign at the Negro Ensemble Company and Distant Fires at The Atlantic Theatre Company, where he continues to perform and teach as a company member.
-His list of Broadway credits include productions of Sacrilege, Seesaw, Merrily We Roll Along and Lost In the Stars.
-He also co-starred on Broadway with James Earl Jones, Terrence Howard and Phylicia Rashad in Debbie Allen’s rendition of the great classic Tennessee Williams play, Cat on a Hot Tin Roof.
+Esposito’s notable roles extend to Broadway as well.
+In 2012, he starred in Atlantic Theatre Company’s world premiere of Storefront Church, which was the final installment of the Church & State trilogy.
+Esposito has won two Obie Awards — for Zooman and the Sign at the Negro Ensemble Company and Distant Fires at The Atlantic Theatre Company, where he continues to perform and teach as a company member.
+His Broadway credits include productions of Sacrilege, Seesaw, Merrily We Roll Along, and Lost in the Stars.
+He also co-starred on Broadway with James Earl Jones, Terrence Howard, and Phylicia Rashad in Debbie Allen’s rendition of the great classic Tennessee Williams play Cat on a Hot Tin Roof.